davidlizeng/LinearLeastSquares.jl/docs/lsqjl.rst

 Note that sum of squares expression cannot be subtracted from each other, or multiplied or divided by a negative number.
 LSQ will issue an error message if the user attempts any of these.
-Here are some examples of building sum of squares expressions
+Here are some examples of building sum of squares expressions:

   .. code-block:: none